naggie/algalon/README.md

 are aggregated to form the global health of the system.
 Testers can be defined statically or produced dynamically by an 'enumerator.'

-Testers consist of a server-side javascript class, a client-side javascript class, and some CSS classes.
+Testers consist of a server-side javascript class, using a client-side javascript Widget, and some CSS classes.
 There is currently no packaging system for this, but this is planned.

 Natural dependencies will result in some failures cascading, which will reduce the health further.
 Therefore, something severe will naturally have more weight